-The OMOP data base is constructed by a series of scripts that prepare the content of each individual relevant table of the data model.
 The records are generated in a set of csv files, which are structured using the same columns as the destination tables.
 The identifiers that are required for each of the tables are created on the fly and the local codes are translated into the OMOP concept_id codes thanks to the various tables produced during the vocabulary mapping steps.

-The fact relationships that are aimed at linking the records (specimen to measurement, measurement to observation, measurement to measurement) are calculated on the fly.
+The fact relationships that are aimed at linking the records when using OMOP-CDM V5.3 (specimen to measurement, measurement to observation, measurement to measurement) are calculated on the fly.
+When using OMOP 5.4, instead of filling fact relationship with the various records id generated, this ids are used in the modifier_of_events fields of observation and measurement tables (obs_event_id and measurement_event_id respectively).